Why It Works

 - 24 sliced almonds

-Divide the dough into two equal balls.
+Divide dough into 2 equal balls.
 On a piece of parchment paper, roll each portion out until 1/4-inch thick, keeping a roughly rectangular shape.
-Place dough and parchment paper on baking sheets, cover with plastic wrap, and refrigerate for at least 1 hour and up to 1 day.
+Place dough and parchment paper on rimmed baking sheets, cover with plastic wrap, and refrigerate for at least 1 hour and up to 1 day.

-Remove one portion of dough from the refrigerator.
-Slice the dough into 1-inch thick strips and lift the sides to form a trough along the length of the strip.
+Remove one portion of dough from refrigerator.
+Slice dough into 1-inch thick strips and lift sides to form a trough along the length of the strip.

-Working quickly, take a heaping teaspoon of jam and spread it along the length of the dough and carefully pinch the dough closed to form a long, thin cylinder roughly 10 - 12 inches long.
+Working quickly, take a heaping teaspoon of jam and spread it along the length of the dough and carefully pinch dough closed to form a long, thin cylinder roughly 10 - 12 inches long.
 Repeat for remaining strips.
 Make sure the tube is completely sealed along the seam.
-If dough begins to feel soft and mushy, return the tray to the fridge for 20 minutes before resuming.
+If dough begins to feel soft and mushy, return the baking sheet to the fridge for 20 minutes before resuming.

-Adjust oven racks to upper and lower middle positions and preheat oven to 300°F. Repeat steps 2 through 4 with remaining tray of rolled-out dough.
-Bake both trays until the cookies are lightly golden-brown, rotating top to bottom and back to front half way through cooking, 15 to 20 minutes total.
+Adjust oven racks to upper and lower-middle positions and preheat oven to 300°F (150°C).
+Repeat steps 2 through 4 with remaining baking sheet of rolled-out dough.
+Bake both baking sheets until the cookies are lightly golden-brown, rotating top to bottom and back to front halfway through cooking, 15 - 20 minutes total.
 Let cool for 20 minutes before serving.